Healing From the Ground Up: Iowa Summit

 Bridging agriculture, food systems, and healthcare from the ground up 〰️

-Inspired by the highly successful Illinois gathering convened by Basil’s Harvest, the University of Northern Iowa’s Center for Energy and Environmental Education (UNI-CEEE) and the Iowa Food System Coalition (IFSC) are collaborating to host the Healing from the Ground Up: Iowa Summit.
+Inspired by the highly successful Illinois gathering convened by Basil’s Harvest, the University of Northern Iowa’s Center for Energy and Environmental Education (UNI-CEEE) and the Iowa Food System Coalition (IFSC) hosted the Healing from the Ground Up: Iowa Summit in March of 2026.
+Stay tuned for future convenings.

 The current state: